kermitt2/biblio_glutton_harvester/Readme.md

 Also note that:

-* The PMC fulltext available at NIH are not always provided with a PDF.
+* For PMC harvesting, the PMC fulltext available at NIH are not always provided with a PDF.
 In these cases, only the NLM file will be harvested.

 * PMC PDF files can also be harvested via Unpaywall, not using the NIH PMC services.
 The NLM files will then not be included, but the PDF coverage might be better than a direct harvesting at NIH.